Alas, spring is here. Interestingly enough the last day of winter was 65 degrees and sunny and the first day of spring was 35 and snowy.

 You must focus on getting stronger at compound exercises.
 When I say compound movements, I mean exercises that involve multiple joints, allow you to use the most external load, and give you the most bang for your buck.
 Squats, deadlifts, cleans, presses, rows, and pull-ups should be the focus.

 Building strength is the biggest step towards building muscle, and the body likes to grow in proportion.
 Adding weight to the bar stimulates the body to grow, creating a stimulus and foundation for optimal development… like errrg… for the biceps.
+This is a simple FREE guide to get you started.

 In addition to your squats, deadlifts, and presses heavy pulling exercises like the chin-up and supinated bent-over row will emphasize your biceps.
 Supinating your grip – having your palms facing up places greater muscle building tension on those pythons.